dibyaghosh/jarvis/README.md

-# jarvis
+# Jarvis
-A Custom Voice Command Program
+## The Future of Personal Assistants

-This Voice Command Program is a custom Voice Command program that interacts with the user through audio and speech.
+Jarvis is a custom Voice Command program that interacts with the user through audio and speech.

 The framework is based upon Python, getting support from local TTS programs (use either festival or espeak)